The U.S.-China Bilateral Investment Treaty (BIT):

 Public Citizen Press Releases & Statements

-- February 6, 2018: Trade Deficit Up 5 Percent in Trump’s First Year, Raising Stakes for Quick NAFTA Replacement Deal that Stops Outsourcing, China Trade Action
+- Press Release: Trade Deficit Up 5 Percent in Trump’s First Year, Raising Stakes for Quick NAFTA Replacement Deal That Stops Outsourcing, China Trade Action (February 6, 2018)

-- January 23, 2017: President Trump’s Executive Orders Formally Bury TPP’s Corpse, but What About TTIP, TISA, China BIT?
-President Trump’s Executive Orders Formally Bury TPP’s Corpse, but What About TTIP, TISA, China BIT?
+- Press Release: President Trump’s Executive Orders Formally Bury TPP’s Corpse, but What About TTIP, TISA, China BIT?
+(January 23, 2018)

-- Jul.
-10, 2014: Press Release: Proposed U.S.-China Bilateral Investment Treaty Would Expose U.S. Laws to Extrajudicial Attacks by Chinese Corporations Operating Here, Incentivize More Offshoring of American Jobs.
+- Press Release: Proposed U.S.-China BIT Treaty Would Expose U.S. Laws to Extrajudicial Attacks by Chinese Corporations Operating Here, Incentivize More Offshoring of American Jobs (July 10, 2014)

 Civil Society Organizations Speak Out

-- January 13: Press Release: Citizens Trade Campaign Outlines Priority NAFTA Changes, and Withdrawal from China BIT, in Letter to Trump.
+- Letter: Citizens Trade Campaign Outlines Priority NAFTA Changes, and Withdrawal from China BIT, in Letter to Trump.
 Letter available here.
+(January 13, 2017)

-- September 7: 220+ Law and Economics Professors Urge Congress to Reject the TPP, China BIT and Other Prospective Deals that Include Investor-State Dispute Settlement (ISDS).
+- Letter: Hundreds of Law and Economics Professors Urge Congress to Reject the TPP, China BIT and Other Prospective Deals that Include Investor-State Dispute Settlement (ISDS) (September 7, 2016)